thomaswilburn/itc210-resources/readme.rst

 Week 9 - Visual match
 #####################

 Your designers are required to have page templates ready, which means you are too.
-At this point, your site should be in code freeze: the rest of the time after this should be spent on testing, bug fixes, and deployment.
+After this point, your site should be in code freeze: the rest of the time after this should be spent on testing, bug fixes, and deployment.

 Week 12 - Presentation
 ######################